-Although this year I may be unable to dress up because of my work schedule, I did have a chance to set a sweet little Halloween table in my home and wanted to share it with you.
-I collect Halloween decor throughout the year and throughout my travels, and recently on a trip to Mexico City I added to my collection of Day of the Dead decor items with a gorgeous hand-stitched runner that is so colorful and fun!
+I love decorating and am sharing a sweet little Halloween table I setup a couple years back.
+I collect Halloween decor throughout the year and throughout my travels.
+During a trip to Mexico City, I added to my collection of Day of the Dead decor items with a gorgeous hand-stitched runner that is so colorful and fun!
 I tie that in with my hemstitch napkins from a trip to Cabo, and some amazing hand-painted china from another Mexico trip (Mexico is one of my favorite countries to visit!) and we have ourselves a frightfully delicious table!! and, believe it or not, the salt and pepper shakers are from the Art Institute here in Chicago!
 They are one of my favorite parts of my table each year.

 The skull candle, and my placemats came right from Pottery Barn’s Halloween collection, which I obsess over every year (and will likely go on sale shortly after the holiday, just FYI!).
 And the fresh flowers, crystals, sage, herbs and copal all come from my own personal collection.
 As you may already know, I am a firm believer in magic so these things are always in my home year-round!
 If you are looking for a great resource for yourself and your home for things like crystals and candles – I highly recommend Sage + Salt.
 They make a smokeless smudge spray that I LOVE to carry with me everywhere to clear a space’s energy but also because I find the scent so so good!